arnoulddw/transcriber-enterprise/README.md

 -   **Workflow Engine:** Execute custom AI-driven workflows on transcribed text using configured LLMs (ex.
 Google Gemini, OpenAI models) to extract insights, summarize content, or perform other NLP tasks.
 -   **Saved & Template Workflows:** Users can create, save, and reuse their custom workflow prompts.
 Administrators can define system-wide template workflows.
 -   **Admin Panel (Multi-Mode):** A dedicated interface for administrators to manage users, configure roles and permissions, view system metrics, and access application logs.
+-   **Cost Management (Multi-Mode):**
+    -   **Pricing Configuration:** Administrators can define costs for different services, including transcription models (per minute), title generation (per execution), and workflows (per execution).
+This allows for accurate tracking of operational expenses.
+    -   **Cost Analytics:** The admin panel provides detailed cost analytics, breaking down expenses by component (transcriptions, title generations, workflows) and by user role over various time periods (24 hours, 7 days, 30 days, all time).
+This helps in monitoring and managing the costs associated with API usage.
 -   **Dockerized Deployment:** Simplified setup and deployment using Docker and Docker Compose, including a pre-configured MySQL database service.
+-   **API Key Handling Strategy:** In `multi-user` mode, the application employs a role-based API key strategy.
+If a user's role has the "Allow API Key Management" permission, the system uses the user's personal API key.
+If the permission is not granted, the application automatically falls back to using the globally configured API key from the environment variables for all operations.
+This ensures that services remain functional even for users without individual key management privileges.

 ![Screenshot of the Transcriber Platform App](transcriber-platform-screenshot.png)